Skip to content

 Long-running imports

-As of the introduction of Admin API v3, imports exceeding the maximum duration will instead respond with 202 ACCEPTED and will return an import id that can be used to query the status of the import.
+Depending on the size of the import to Elevate, it might take some time.
+Imports exceeding the maximum duration respond with 202 ACCEPTED and will return an import id that can be used to query the status of the import.
 The default maximum duration allowed for blocking imports can be overridden by adding the blockingTimeout parameter to the request.
 The blocking timeout specifies the time to wait after the whole import body has been received.
 The latest status for an import will be kept for 7 days.

 Example